3and4/Leither/doc/GongShi-en.md

 During redundant backup, information of an account is backed up only by a few accounts nearby.
 Accounts faraway can only acquire summarized information through a few top level nodes, without knowing any details of the lower level nodes.
 This strategy not only guarantees the transaction information safely confirmable, but also the anonymity of information.
 **Capital flow unimportant**
 In reality, the anonymity of capital flow is more important than account balance.
 However in Leither network 3rd party will be more interested in account balance and legitimacy, instead of capital flow.
 If system purges transaction information periodically, after a while capital flow will not be traceable.
-#### 7.4 Anonymity Method
+#### 7.4 Anonymity Strategy
 The following methods implement information anonymity.
 **Credit Endorsement**
 A third party, bookkeeper by default, can be appointed to endorse a transaction.
-For the other users, the transaction runs on branch and is pledged by the endorsor, so they are collateral damage free.
+For other users, the transaction runs on branch and is pledged by the endorsor, so they are collateral damage free.
 **Neighbor Check**
-After a transaction is committed and Merkle tree changed, bookkeeper must broadcast the information.
-The neighbors of the trading nodes will get details because they provide redundant backup, so must verify the transaction and check the Merkle tree.
+After a transaction is committed and SMT changed, bookkeeper must broadcast the information.
+The neighbors of the trading nodes will get details because they provide redundant backup, so they must verify the transaction and check the SMT.
 If problem detected, dispute procedure kicks in.
 Except a few bookkeepers and neighbors, most of the users will not receive transaction details.
 **Multiple transfers**
-If someone wants to know the details of transaction, it needs to access the trading nodes during the transaction.
+If someone wants to know the details of a transaction, it needs to access the trading nodes during the transaction.
 It will cost time and money.
-User can choose to transfer fund multiple hops through different branches, which make the tracing of a deal virtually impossible.
+User can choose to transfer fund multiple hops through different branches, which make the tracking of a deal virtually impossible.
 **Transfer across organizations**
 Every organization has its own consensus system.
 Different organizations can exchange their tokens.
 Transfer across organizations will also increase the cost of tracing exponentially.